BOLL7708/OpenVROverlayPipe/README.md

     }
 }
 ```
-#### Interpolation modes
+#### Tween modes
+Most of these modes have been acquired from [Easings.net](https://easings.net/), check that page out for what they do or just try them out.

 0. Linear (default)
-1. Power of 2
+1. Sine
-2. Power of 3
+2. Quadratic
-3. Power of 4
+3. Cubic
-4. Power of 5
+4. Quartic
+5. Quintic
+6. Circle
+7. Back
+8. Elastic
+9. Bounc